Virtualization-projects/panamax-ui-wiki/How-To:-Make-a-Template.md

 **NOTE: Panamax will let you create a template from any application even one that is not working regardless of the reason.
 So you shouldn't save a template until you have configured and tested everything is working locally.**

-On Clicking the [Save as Template] button you will be asked to enter a new Github token.
-This is to allow Panamax to write the template definition to a repo of your choosing.
+If you have never saved a template beofre, on clicking the [Save as Template] button, you will be asked to enter a new Github token.
+This is to allow Panamax to write the template definition file to a repo of your choosing.

 ![](github token)